 The most popular reason for cashing out an IRA or 401(k) plan to make investments is that, in general, all income and gains generated by the retirement account investment will be tax-deferred or tax-free in the case of a Roth IRA or Roth 401(k).
-This article will focus on the keys to using an IRA to make real estate and other investments without paying tax.
+But did you know that you can legally use your IRA or 401(k) to invest in real estate without tax consequences?
+This article will focus on the keys to using an IRA to make real estate investments without paying tax penalties.

 What is a Self-Directed IRA?

 Since the creation of IRAs in 1974, alternative investments such as real estate have always been permitted to be invested by IRAs.
 A Self-Directed IRA is essentially an IRA account that is permitted to be invested in alternative assets, such as real estate or even cryptocurrencies.
 In other words, a Self-Directed IRA follows the same rules as a Traditional or Roth IRA respectively from a contribution and distribution standpoint.

 Read More: Self-Directed IRA for Real Estate